God Knows My Heart

 We need to understand that Satan too knows the desires and weaknesses of our hearts.
 He is just waiting for his opportunity to enter the heart.
 Satan entered Judas, and he went his way and conferred with the chief priests and captains on how he might betray Jesus Christ to them.
 They were glad and agreed to give him money (Luke 22:1-5).
 Why?
 Satan knew greed for money was Judas’s uncontrolled weakness.
 Luke 22:6 says, “So he promised and sought opportunity to betray Him to them in the absence of the multitude.”
 When the dastardly deed was done, Judas had to face the consequences alone – he paid with his life!

-Ananias and his wife Sapphira conceived in their hearts to lie about the proceeds for land they had sold.
-Peter asked him point blank: “Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?”
+Ananias and his wife Sapphira conceived in their hearts to lie about the proceeds for the land they had sold.
+Peter asked him point-blank: “Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?”
 (Acts 5:3).
 Satan used their willingness to lie – they both paid with their lives!
 Was it worth it?
 Did Satan care?

 Satan still uses our desires and weaknesses against us; his tool of choice is deception.
 Perhaps there is nothing worse than self-deception in believing God is pleased with our deeds.
 Paul warned of this in II Thessalonians 2:9-10, “The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.”

-What is the answer to avoid being deceived, devoured and destroyed?
+What is the answer to avoid being deceived, devoured, and destroyed?
 It’s found in God’s Word as all answers are in fighting our number one enemy, Satan.
 Our reliance must always be and remain on God at all times no matter what the situation is that we are facing.
 Vacillating between dependence on God and ourselves or somebody else is deadly!
 This is a lesson King Asa did not learn very well.
-In one situation, he relied completely on God; in another circumstance he relied on the king of Syria.
-God’s seer reminded Asa that the Ethiopians and the Lubim were huge armies with many chariots and horseman, yet God delivered them into his hand.
+In one situation, he relied completely on God; in another circumstance, he relied on the king of Syria.
+God’s seer reminded Asa that the Ethiopians and the Lubim were huge armies with many chariots and horsemen, yet God delivered them into his hand.
 Then Asa was told in II Chronicles 16:9, “For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.
 In this you have done foolishly; therefore from now on you shall have wars.”
 What a price to pay – it was deadly!

 This declaration made King Asa angry!
 He put the seer in prison because he was enraged at him because of this.
 What is the answer for us when we find ourselves out of favor with God?
 We must first acknowledge that we are wrong; and then, we must pray as David prayed, “Search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting” (Psalms 139:23-24).